turbonomic/tbmigrate/README.md

 ### TbMigrate 4.2

+# Important Note: Use cases.

+_The TbMigrate tool, provided here, assists in migrating configuration from a Turbonomic V6 instance to a V8 one (or CWOM 2 to 3)._

+_If, however you need a way to migrate configuration from one Turbonomic V8 instance to another, then you should use the [TbUtil HOT-WARM tool](https://github.com/turbonomic/tbutil/wiki/K8S-HOTWARM) in "single-shot" mode instead (although, that is not its primary use case)._

 # Version compatibility

 This release of the migration tool has been tested with Turbonomic version 8.3.0 or later.